-The related D7.5 part 1 document describes the specification of the overall CITI-SENSE Architecture and platform, while this D7.5 part 2 document describes the more operational details of the services, as well as having annexes with practical examples of the usage of the CITI-SENSE Architecture and platform.
+The related D7.6 part 1 document describes the specification of the overall CITI-SENSE Architecture and platform, while this D7.6 part 2 document describes the more operational details of the services, as well as having annexes with practical examples of the usage of the CITI-SENSE Architecture and platform.
+The D7.6 part 3 document contains the describition of the platform and architecture from a Citizens' Observatory Toolbox developer's perspective.